-- Display the tow vehicle and trailer registration properly. - 2.
+- Properly display the tow vehicle and trailer registration. - 2.
 Carry driver's license. - 3.
-In Canada, bring along a non-residence liability insurance card and your birth certificate. - 4.
+In Canada, bring along a non-residence liability insurance card and your passport. - 4.
 In Mexico, you must have special auto insurance.

 - 5. Carry an extra set of the ignition and truck keys in a separate pocket, or in your wallet. - 6.
 Keep an operating flashlight with fresh batteries in the glove compartment. - 7.
 Pack the trunk so that you can reach the tools and spare tire without completely unpacking. - 8.
-Keep sharp or hard articles securely packed, wherever they may be. - 9.
+Keep sharp or hard articles securely packed. - 9.
 Do not pack things in the passenger seating area.
 You will need the maximum space for comfort. - 10.
-Wear easy wash, drip-dry traveling clothes. - 11.
+Wear easy-wash, drip-dry, traveling clothes. - 11.
 Do not make your vacation trips a mileage marathon.
 Stop and relax frequently. - 12.
 Carry a first-aid kit. - 13.
 Carry your pet's dish, food, leash, and health and registration papers.